riscv-collab/riscv-gnu-toolchain/README.md

 ### Test Suite

-The DejaGnu test suite has been ported to RISC-V.  This currently only runs in the GDB simulator, which doesn't support floating-point or Linux/glibc.
+The DejaGnu test suite has been ported to RISC-V.  This can run with GDB simulator for elf toolchain or Qemu for linux toolchain, and GDB simulator doesn't support floating-point.
 To test GCC, run the following commands:

-  ./configure --prefix=$RISCV --disable-float --disable-linux make check-gcc-newlib
+  ./configure --prefix=$RISCV --disable-float --disable-linux make newlib make check-gcc-newlib

+  ./configure --prefix=$RISCV
+  make linux
+  # Need qemu-riscv32 or qemu-riscv64 in your `PATH`.
+  make check-gcc-linux